YounghoCho/Hybrid-Application/README.md

 # Application Download links

-[Android] (this one was launched on 2017.01.20.
-I didn't promote yet) https://play.google.com/store/apps/details?id=com.jointree.suwontalktalk
+Android : this one was launched on 2017.01.20.
+I didn't promote yet https://play.google.com/store/apps/details?id=com.jointree.suwontalktalk

-[IOS] (If you visit a link under, now you can see an old version.
-New one will be launched on 2017.01.23~01.24) https://appsto.re/kr/e8xmeb.i
+IOS : If you visit a link under, now you can see an old version.
+New one will be launched on 2017.01.23~01.24 https://appsto.re/kr/e8xmeb.i